 I have taught undergraduate and graduate courses on a diverse number of Canadian politics areas including federalism, political parties, intergovernmental relations, and public policy here and at other universities.
-For several years, I taught the first year introductory course, POLS 110.
-I regularly teach a fourth year course on electoral systems and seminar on political communications.
+For several years, I taught the first year introductory course, POLS 110 and have been teaching it again since 2019.
+I regularly teach a third year course on electoral systems and fourth year seminar on political communications.
 Clicking on the teaching link will take you to the courses and their outlines.
 Clicking on the course evaluation link above will tell you about some of my strengths and weaknesses (gulp!) as a teacher.
-In 2013 I was awarded the Frank Knox Award for Excellence in Teaching and in 2010 the W. J. Barnes Teaching Excellence Award.
+In 2013, I was awarded the Frank Knox Award for Excellence in Teaching and in 2010 the W. J. Barnes Teaching Excellence Award.